Premier League final day 2023: Fixtures, relegation battle and how to watch

 They have selected Everton vs Bournemouth and Leicester City vs West Ham United for live broadcast.

-Leeds United's final game at home to Tottenham Hotspur will be on BT Sport.
+Leeds United's final game at home to Tottenham will be on BT Sport.

 How to watch the Premier League on US TV